pyenv-win/pyenv-win/README.md

 ## Change Log

-### New in 1.3.0
+### New in 2.0.0
 - Version naming conventions have now changed from using 64-bit suffixes when specifying a version to (un)install.
 Now all you need to use is the version number to install your platform's specifc bit version.
-   - **\*WARNING\*: This change is backwards incompatible with v1.2.5 so please uninstall all versions of python prior to upgrading pyenv to this version.**
+   - **\*WARNING\*: This change is backwards incompatible with v1.2.5 or less so please install [32bit-train](#32bit-train-support) which is backward compatible or uninstall all versions of python prior to upgrading pyenv to this version.**
    - Ex. `pyenv install 2.7.17` will install as 64-bit on x64 and 32-bit on x86.
 (64-bit can still use `2.7.17-win32` to install the 32-bit version)
    - `pyenv global/local/shell` also now recognize your platform and select the appropirate bit version.
 (64-bit users will need to specify `[version]-win32` to use the 32-bit versions now)
 - Added support for true unobtrusive, local installs.
-  - **\*WARNING\*: This change is backwards incompatible with v1.2.5 so please uninstall all versions of python prior to upgrading pyenv to this version.**
+  - **\*WARNING\*: This change is backwards incompatible with v1.2.5 or less so please install [32bit-train](#32bit-train-support) which is backward compatible or uninstall all versions of python prior to upgrading pyenv to this version.**
   - No install/uninstall records are written to the registry or Start Menu anymore (no "Programs and Features" records).
   - When installing a patch version of python (ex.
 3.6.1) installing another patch version (ex.
 3.6.2) won't reuse the same folder and overwrite the previously installed minor version.
 They're now kept separate.
   - Uninstalls are now a simple folder deletion.
 (Can be done manually by the user safely now or `pyenv uninstall`)